Person-Centered Care and Practices

 One-Page Profiles

-A one-age profile (also known as a one-page description) is a simple and adaptable tool that provides a person the ability to share their personal qualities, values, and supportive needs.
-These types of profiles should be simple, functional, as universal as possible, and ready to use by everyone helping the person.
+A Person-Centered profile (also known as a one-page description) is a simple and adaptable tool that provides a person the ability to share their personal qualities, values, and supportive needs.
+Profiles should be: